 Johnson, a member of the American Law Institute, teaches business and securities law and is a nationally known authority in the field of securities regulation and arbitration.
 Her current research focuses on private placements and investor protection.
-Johnson is a frequent speaker at securities conferences held by the American Bar Association and NASAA, an international association of state securities regulators.
+Johnson is a frequent speaker at securities conferences held by the American Bar Association and the North American Securities Administrators Association (NASAA).

 Johnson is a 1973 graduate of Mills College, and received her JD from Yale Law School in 1976.

 “Lewis & Clark Law School is a truly world-class institution.
 I am very honored to serve as its next dean,” Johnson said.
 “The board, faculty, staff, and alumni are all dedicated to enriching the educational experience we provide our students.
 I look forward to working with President Glassner and my talented colleagues to build upon Lewis & Clark’s tradition of success and continued excellence in a changing world.”